actuallyasmartname/SaladBind/MINERS.md

 ## Pools

+### Prohashing

+Overall recommended if supported by your miner and algorithm.
+Stable earnings and quick updates.
+Currently experimental but recommended to be used over others.

 ### NiceHash

 Good if you know you're going to be restarting the miner constantly instead of having long mining sessions.
 Has more stable earnings.